-Effective January 2014, there will be a new SSS Contribution Table so everyone including employers, employees, self-employed, voluntary members and OFWs must know the latest contribution table.
-This applies to 2015 as well.
+We have the latest and new SSS Contribution Table 2015 here so everyone including employers, employees, self-employed, voluntary members and OFWs must know the latest contribution table.
+This applies to SSS Contributions 2014 – 2015 as well.

 I’ve been to the SSS office two days ago to pay the current quarter’s premiums and as usual to submit R3 reports.
 The very kind and accommodating employee reminded me about next year’s change of SSS contributions schedule.
 I asked a copy of the complete schedule for employers, employee, self-employed, OFWs and voluntary members as well.
 So here I am sharing them to everyone.